 Story: South Pacific peoples

 For Pacific Islanders who want to enjoy the benefits of moving to a more sizeable country, New Zealand is often the nearest, and the choice of many.
 Large communities of Samoans, Tongans, Fijians and others are prominent, especially in Auckland.
-But there are many other smaller Pacific groups who have also made New Zealand their home.
-They include Kiribati people, Tuvaluans, French Polynesians, Papua New Guineans and Solomon Islanders.
+Many smaller Pacific groups have also made New Zealand their home.
+These include Kiribati people, Tuvaluans, French Polynesians, Papua New Guineans and Solomon Islanders.

 Main image: Solomon Island soccer player Batram Suri